-Theorized characteristics of such “superhabitable” worlds are twice the Earth’s mass and 1.2 to 1.3 times its radius, preferably orbiting a K-dwarf star that is smaller but longer lived than our sun, giving a world more time to develop a robust biosphere.
+Theorized characteristics of such “superhabitable” worlds are twice the Earth's mass and 1.2 to 1.3 times its radius, preferably orbiting a K-dwarf star that is smaller but longer lived than our sun, giving a world more time to develop a robust biosphere.
 K-dwarves also subject their planets to less potentially harmful UV light.
-Current evidence suggests that super-Earths around small stars are substantially more abundant throughout our galaxy than Earth-sun analogues
+Current evidence suggests that super-Earths around small stars are substantially more abundant throughout our galaxy than Earth-Sun analogues

 What would the life on a rocky super-earth be like?
 An “archipelago planet” suggests the majority of life will be aquatic or amphibious.
 Islands, and the shallow waters around them, tend to favour biodiversity.
 Not only will a rocky super-earth have more than 50% greater surface area than Earth, but more of it will be available for supporting rich ecosystems.
 Shallow oceans will probably mean more abundant life on the sea bottom.
-Shallow seas are defined as having an average depth of 200m, so sunlight usually reaches the bottom, which favors underwater flora.
+Shallow seas are defined as having an average depth of 200 metres, so sunlight usually reaches the bottom, which favours underwater flora.
 Smaller land masses mean less likelihood of desert areas that can support relatively few lifeforms.
 A denser atmosphere may prevent the formation of ice sheets to result in a lower thermal difference between different regions of the planet.

 My initial thought was that the greater gravity, atmospheric pressure and geography may make colonizing the land less attractive, or favour smaller terrestrial creatures?
 Just how much greater will the gravity of such a world be?

 The world of Kepler 442b is slightly above the suggested superhabitable values at 1.34 R⊕ and 2.34 M⊕.
-If this world is of similar composition to Earth its surface gravity is estimated to be 30% higher the Earth.
+If this world is of similar composition to Earth, its surface gravity is estimated to be 30% higher the Earth.
 The formulae given in GURPS Space 4e.[p.85] yield similar results: A world of 1.95 M⊕ and the same density as Earth would be 1.25 R⊕ and surface gravity 25% higher than Earth.
 A very dense (1.4) planet of the same mass would be 12% larger than Earth and have around 60% higher gravity.
 Worlds within the suggested parameters for super-habitable are likely to have 20-30% higher gravity.